 14. Establish a policy against the distribution of hacked materials

 One particularly damaging tactic used by nation-state actors to disinform voters are “hack and dump” operations, where stolen documents and selectively published, forged, and/or distorted.
 While much of the burden of responsibly handling hacked materials falls on the professional media, social media companies can play a role in restricting distribution of these materials.

 Facebook has established a policy banning the publication of hacked materials to its site, except in cases of newsworthiness.

 Twitter has established a policy banning posts of hacked materials or direct links to hacked materials on its site.

-ⁿ/ₐ Snap’s semi-closed Discover product makes it near-impossible for bad actors to publish hacked materials directly to its app.
+ⁿ/ₐ Snap’s semi-closed Discover product makes it near-impossible for hackers or their affiliates to publish hacked materials for large audiences directly to its app.

 Reddit’s rules prohibit the sharing of personal or confidential information.